CaiLiLab/MuRaL/README.md

 ### 3.3 Transfer learning
 `mural_train_TL` trains MuRaL models like `mural_train` but initializes model parameters with learned weights from a pre-trained model.
 Its training results are also saved under the "./ray_results/" folder.
    * Input data \
    The input files for `mural_train_TL` include the reference FASTA file (required), a training data file (required), a validation data file (optional), and model-related files of a trained model (required).
-The required model-related files are 'model' and 'model.config.pkl' files under a specific checkpoint folder, which are normally produced by `mural_train` or `mural_train_TL`.
+The required model-related files are 'model' and 'model.config.pkl' under a specific checkpoint folder, normally generated by `mural_train` or `mural_train_TL`.
    * Output data \
    Output data has the same structure as that of `mural_train`.